 Regular exercise, meditation.

-Avoidance of alcohol, caffeine-containing beverages.
+Avoidance of caffeine-containing and other habit-forming beverages.

 Worry fear anxiety are all a normal part of life, and can even be helpful in some instances.
 We often worry about things that are present in our lives, such as finances, work, and family, and this worry has the potential to help us make good decisions in these areas.
 This is normal and is not a cause of concern as this kind of worry leads to solutions to problems.